Software Development Cost Estimation: Best Practices in 2022

 Often a part of the discovery phase, requirement analysis helps avoid miscommunication between the stakeholders and developers and make sure everyone understands the project’s goals and features for further software development cost estimation.

 During this stage, the Software Requirements Specification (SRS) document is created.
 It describes the functional and business requirements of the project, as well as the product goals and the desired outcome.
 Simply put, it’s a roadmap of your project and a single source of information for developers, designers, QA engineers, and managers.
+It’s very important for proper software development cost estimation.

 Identify risks at the very beginning